ReallyLiri/limonit-vscode-theme/README.md

-## Night Quill Theme
+## Limonit Theme

 A customized theme crafted by me and Opus (for VSCode/Cursor/etc) designed to reduce eye strain and enhance your coding experience.
-With its soothing color palette, Night Quill provides a perfect balance between aesthetics and functionality.
+With its earthy, mineral-inspired palette, Limonit Theme provides a perfect balance between aesthetics and functionality.